Where One Life Ends...

 The Federation, of course, was also known for its unification of planets and cultures, but as she observed the creatures before her and how truly exotic and different they seemed, Kala began to think of just how plain the Federation species were in comparison.
 The more she thought back on it the more she realized that though the races of the Federation had their differing traits, skin color, eye shape, facial features, they all essentially resembled one another.
 What she thought had been a diverse environment now seemed extremely exclusive, and that caused the doctor a great deal of uncertainty.

-Lost in her thoughts and observations, Kala had wandered out into the crowd and was suddenly wrenched aside by Dioli to keep her out of the way of the long striding creature that had come up behind them.
-In his grasp, Kala turned and looked up in silence as a towering Calian walked slowly by.
+Lost in her thoughts and observations, Kala had wandered into the crowd and was startled when Dioli wrenched her aside, pulling her away from the long striding creature that had come up behind them.
+Still in his grasp, Kala turned and looked up in awed silence as a towering Calian walked slowly by.
 On legs like stilts he moved from his hips, shallow and boney cavities that resembled the rest of his starved-looking stature.
 His long sloping neck, draped in the thick mane that fell in front of his eyes, swayed side to side like a snake tasting the air, and added another two feet to his already looming height.

 It was only after the last flick of hair from the Calian’s tail snaked past that Kala found her breath again.
 Looking after the ghoulish creature she spoke, her eyes dead fixed on his back.